 Read the first aid instructions so you know what to do.
 It’s worth learning CPR and other first aid skills such as how to treat burns, cuts and insect or spider bites.

 Window and door glass

 Any glass within easy reach should be safety glass, which is tempered to resist breaking and, if broken, shatters into small chunks rather than jagged pieces.
 Modern windows and doors are usually made with safety glass; old glass should be replaced with safety glass, or treated with a safety film.
-Window and glass door panes should be securely fitted to resist coming loose on impact, such as being drummed on by a toddler.
+Window and glass door panes should be securely fitted to resist coming loose on impact – such as when a toddler drums on them.

 House and garden

 Pools and spas must be adequately fenced to prevent children gaining unsupervised access.
 Even with laws in place since the early 1990s, children still find their way into pools with often tragic results.
 Don’t leave pool gates open and always make sure there’s a competent adult to supervise kids in the pool.
 Choice tests have found some pool fences don’t meet the standard.